smurf11k/guess-the-number/README.md

 ```<form action="https://formsubmit.co/YOUR_EMAIL_HERE" method="post">```

 ## License
-This project is free and can be used for personal or educational purposes.
+This project is open-source and can be used for educational purposes.